 If you want to learn anything, there’s a good chance you will find it on Udemy, of course, photography included.
-These courses can be done by anyone, so the mentors don’t necessary have to be pros.
-Course rating is a good starting point to evaluate if it’s going to be any good or not.
+These courses can be done by anyone, so the mentors don’t necessarily have to be pros.
+The course rating is a good starting point to evaluate if it’s going to be any good or not.
 That said, you will find plenty of high-quality courses on various photography topics.

 Some of the most popular courses on the site include:

 - Adobe Lightroom Classic CC & CC: Photo Editing Masterclass (200€)

 - Photography Masterclass: Your Complete Guide to Photography (200€),

 - The Art of Black and White Photography (150€),